 Metastasis is the migration or dissemination of cancer cells from one organ or tissue to another and is the main cause of cancer-related mortality.
-We are studying the role of ubiquitylation in the regulation of tissue invasion using, among others, the border cell system in the developing Drosophilaoocyte as a model for collective cell migration.
+We are studying the role of ubiquitylation in the regulation of tissue invasion using several Drosophila models.
 In addition, we are collaborating with John Marshall's group to address the importance of reversible ubiquitylation for the invasive potential of breast cancer cells.

 One of the main reasons why cancer therapies fail is the fact that tumours are composed of cells that carry different mutations which alter cell behaviour and potentially allow a subset of tumour cells to survive upon treatment.
 While studying this phenomenon in vivo is challenging, we are generating genetic tools to address tumour heterogeneity using Drosophila as a model due to the multiple genetic tools available in the fly.
 By combining fly genetics with microscopy imaging and mathematical modelling, we aim to characterise the basic mechanisms that underlie tumour heterogeneity and to study how specific genetic mutations alter clonal dynamics of tumour cell populations.

-Prp8 regulates oncogene-induced hyperplastic growth in Drosophila.
-Fernández-Espartero CH, Rizzo A, Fulford AD et al. Development (2018) 145(2)
+Prp8 regulates oncogene-induced hyperplastic growth in drosophila Fernańdez-Espartero CH, Rizzo A, Fulford AD et al. Development (Cambridge) (2018) 145(7)

 A HIF-LIMD1 negative feedback mechanism mitigates the pro-tumorigenic effects of hypoxia.
 Foxler DE, Bridge KS, Foster JG et al. EMBO Mol Med (2018) (1)

-Argonaute Utilization for miRNA Silencing Is Determined by Phosphorylation-Dependent Recruitment of LIM-Domain-Containing Proteins.
-Bridge KS, Shah KM, Li Y et al. Cell Rep (2017) 20(2) 173-187
+Argonaute Utilization for miRNA Silencing Is Determined by Phosphorylation-Dependent Recruitment of LIM-Domain-Containing Proteins Bridge KS, Shah KM, Li Y et al. Cell Reports (2017) 20(7) 173-187

-The unconventional myosin CRINKLED and its mammalian orthologue MYO7A regulate caspases in their signalling roles.
-Orme MH, Liccardi G, Moderau N et al. Nat Commun (2016) 7(2) 10972
+The unconventional myosin CRINKLED and its mammalian orthologue MYO7A regulate caspases in their signalling roles Orme MH, Liccardi G, Moderau N et al. Nature Communications (2016) 7(7)

 I completed my undergraduate studies in the Faculty of Sciences of the University of Lisbon, where I studied Microbial Biology and Genetics.
 I spent my final year in the Faculty of Pharmacy studying cell death in neuronal cells.